Buy now, pay later: Modern era and emergence of the industry

-By country
+History by country

 Australia

 Use of digital banking and payment services among Australians increased significantly over the course of the COVID-19 pandemic.
 Yet this was a continuation from trends seen prior to it, and it's likely that its consequences served to hasten existing processes.
 Between 2017 and 2019, the total value of BNPL transactions in Australia increased dramatically.
 By 2021, nearly 20% of Australia's 10 million BNPL users had missed a payment on a loan.

 Afterpay and Zip Co accounted for more than 60% of the market in Australia by March 2021, according to a Survey from Finder.
 An earlier UBS report had suggested that up to 18 percent of AfterPay users were also on JobSeeker, a government unemployment benefits scheme, though this was later refuted by Afterpay, whose internal study showed less of their userbase registered with the program than the national average.

 A 2021 survey by Statista found that roughly two-thirds of Gen Z Australians had used a buy now pay later service in the six months preceding the study.
 Data released by the Reserve Bank of Australia and Parliament showed the two platforms shared more than 5 million Australian and New Zealander users between them in 2020, and they were available at 53,000 and 30 thousand merchants respectively.
 (Note: Value refers to Zip Pay, a consumer offering of the latter company) A year later, the BNPL userbase sat at 10 million in Australia alone.

 A 2021 Mambu survey found that nearly 24% of Australians reported regular use of BNPL for online shopping, the highest of any country surveyed.
 It was initially only offered as an online service in the country, but began to spread to 'point-of-sale' locations in the late 2010s and early 2020s.
 It was reported in September that young Australians were taking increasingly extreme measures in order to make payments, including skipping meals.
 In 2021, Australia had the largest uptake in BNPL usership of any country, with 38% of Australians reporting BNPL usership by March 2022.

 By 2023, use of BNPL had grown at an exponential rate.
 The total value of BNPL transactions in Australia was estimated at nearly $20bn, with nearly 50 million transactions taking place.
 The former represented a doubling, the latter a tripling, in usage compared to 2020.